SnehasisPal/nodeAssesment/README.md

- Here i Created simple RESTful APIs for managing a collection of books ,i used .json file to store the data, all apis are fully worklable
+  Here i Created simple RESTful APIs for managing a collection of books ,i used .json file to store the data, all apis are fully worklable to check this use postman before initialize

 To run this project open terminal go to project directory  and run  - nodemon server.js -- The Server Will Start after this